Consumer medicine information

 If you have not told your doctor about any of the above, tell them before you start taking Cefalexin Sandoz.

-Some medicines may interfere with Cefalexin Sandoz.
-These include:
+Some medicines may interfere with Cefalexin Sandoz and affect how it works.

-• metformin, a medicine used to treat diabetes.
+• metformin, a medicine used in the treatment of diabetes.

-These medicines may be affected by Cefalexin Sandoz, or may affect how well it works.
-You may need to use different amounts of your medicine or you may need to use different medicines.
-Your doctor will advise you.
+These medicines may be affected by Cefalexin Sandoz or may affect how well it works.
+You may need different amounts of your medicines or you may need to take different medicines.

 Your Pharmacist will make up the suspension in the bottle, before giving it to you.

-Cefalexin Sandoz 125 mg/5mL oral solution: Invert bottle and tap to loosen granules.
-Add 64 ml of water to granules in the bottle.
+Cefalexin Sandoz 125 mg/5mL oral suspension: Invert bottle and tap to loosen granules.
+Add 64 mL of water to granules in the bottle.
 Close and shake well at once.

-Cefalexin Sandoz 250 mg/5mL oral solution: Invert bottle and tap to loosen granules.
-Add 63 ml of water to granules in the bottle.
+Cefalexin Sandoz 250 mg/5mL oral suspension: Invert bottle and tap to loosen granules.
+Add 63 mL of water to granules in the bottle.
 Close and shake well at once.

 How much to take